patternandshape/github-api/readme.md

 ### Setup Instructions

+1. Sign in to GitHub and download your personal access token from the settings tab.
-1. Open Terminal and clone this repository:<br> ```https://github.com/patternandshape/github-api.git```
+2. Open Terminal and clone this repository:<br> ```https://github.com/patternandshape/github-api.git```
+3. Within your project directory, make a new file named '.env'.
+Type the following on the .env page and save the file.

+exports.apiKey = "YOUR_API_KEY";

-2. Within the project directory run:<br>
+3. Within the project directory run:<br>
        ```$ npm install ```<br>
        ```$ bower install ```<br>
        ```$ gulp build ```<br>
        ```$ gulp serve ```<br>

-3. Your browser will automatically navigate to the app.
+4. Your browser will automatically navigate to the app.

+Github User Search can also be viewed at http://patternandshape.github.io/github-api

 ### Technologies Used